 - interactive tools are difficult to navigate using just a keyboard

 Feedback and contact information

-If you need information on this website in a different format, email email@example.com or call Customer Services on 0300 300 8301.
+If you need information on this website in a different format or want to give website feedback, email firstname.lastname@example.org or call Customer Services on 0300 300 8301.

 We’ll consider your request and get back to you in five working days.

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements please email email@example.com and we will get back to you within five working days.
 Your feedback will be sent to the Web Team. if they need to pass you on to a service, they will give their contact details directly to you.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Our customer services centres all remain closed.
 This includes our main offices at Watling House, Dunstable and Priory House in Chicksands.
 Libraries with customer services also remain closed.
 If you need help, information, support or advice please use this website.

 If you cannot self-serve online, we'll provide a service telephone number.
 Please do not call in to see us as visitors are currently only being accepted by appointment only.

 Central Bedfordshire Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.